ThatXliner/ret/README.rst

 For example, you cannot extract regexes via capture groups.

-Since I wanted that functionality, I decided to build this, ``ret``.
+Since I wanted that functionality, I decided to build this, ``Ret``.

 Why the name?
 ~~~~~~~~~~~~~